-Panasonic ranked 3rd in the ranking of the 17th Environmental Brand Survey conducted in 2016 by Nikkei BP Eco Management Forum.
+Panasonic was ranked 3rd in the ranking of the 18th Environmental Brand Survey conducted in 2017 by Nikkei BP Eco Management Forum for 3 consecutive years.
 The company received high evaluations in the areas such as energy saving, creation, and storage; resources recycling; as well as environmental communication.